 Since I've used the buttonhole foot, my stitches are straight and not wonky like when I attempted to just 'wing it' - making zigzag with my regular sewing machine foot, just because I was too lazy to switch to the buttonhole.
 The buttonhole foot makes it so quick to sew a buttonhole in your fabric!

-If you want to test your buttonhole sewing skills, use them on this sweet jewelry holder sewing project – the pattern in my shop is FREE for all newsletter subscribers, so make sure to join (and get a bunch of other freebies too 🙂
+If you want to test your buttonhole sewing skills, use them on this sweet jewelry holder sewing project - the pattern is available to you when you join AppleGreen Cottage mailing list.

 Bonus tip: Add Interfacing

 If you add interfacing to the back of the fabric where you want your buttonhole, it will make the stitches nicer and more even.

 1-Step or 4-Step Buttonhole sewing?

 Most sewing machines have buttonhole feet, even the basic ones.
 While most basic ones have a 4-step buttonhole attachment like the one I showed above, many have an automatic, one-step buttonhole sewing option too.
 If your sewing machine has an automated buttonhole program, use it.